gear-foundation/gear-wiki/docs/examples/NFTs/onchain-nft.md

 ## Introduction

-This NFT smart-contract example demonstrates an approach when the token assets are stored directly on chain.
-For details related to common gNFT smart-contract implentation, read: [gNFT-721](../Standards/gnft-721).
+This example of an NFT smart contract shows a method where token assets are stored on the blockchain itself.
+To learn about a common implementation of gNFT smart contracts, refer to [gNFT-721](../Standards/gnft-721).

-When the owner of a given token ID wishes to transfer it to another user, it is easy to verify ownership and reassign the token to a new owner.
-Mostly NFTs images (or other base resources) are stored somewhere else (e.g. IPFS) and only the metadata is stored in the contract.
-Metadata consists of a name, an ID and links to the external resources, where the images are actually stored.
+When a user wants to transfer ownership of a specific token ID to another user, confirming ownership and assigning the token to a new owner is straightforward.
+Usually, NFT images (or other essential resources) are stored elsewhere, like on IPFS, with only the metadata stored in the contract.
+The metadata includes a name, an ID, and links to external resources where the images are stored.

-But there is another approach introduced here.
-Sometimes you can store NFTs directly on chain without any external storage.
-This approach helps you not to lose your NFT if there is a problem with the external storage.
+However, this introduces another method.
+At times, you can directly store NFTs on the blockchain without relying on external storage.
+This approach ensures that you don't lose your NFT in case there are issues with external storage.

-This article explains the programming interface, data structure, basic functions and explains their purpose.
-It can be used as is or modified to suit your own scenarios.
-The source code is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/on-chain-nft).
+This article explains the programming interface, data structure, basic functions, and their purposes.
+You can use it as is or adapt it for your specific situations.
+The source code is accessible on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/on-chain-nft).

 ## Approach
-To successfully implement this approach several things are needed.
-Firstly, when initializing a collection, one should provide all the possible images of all the layers for a collection.
-Secondly, when minting alongside with a small metadata, one should provide a combination of layers used for a specific NFT.
-This approach seems quite costly when initializing, but is relatively cheap when it comes to minting.
+To implement this approach successfully, you need several things.
+First, when starting a collection, provide all possible images for all layers in the collection.
+Second, when minting with small metadata, give a combination of layers used for a specific NFT.
+This method may seem expensive initially, but it is relatively inexpensive during the minting process.

 ## Developing on-chain non-fungible-token contract
 The functions that must be supported by each non-fungible-token contract: